emibcn/docker-aircontrol-client/README.md

 make VERSION=latest NAME=mywisp do-exec
 ```

-Open your new AirControl profile:
+Build and open your new AirControl profile:
 ```
+./mywisp.sh build
-./mywisp.sh
+./mywisp.sh launch
 ```

 More and well commented options inside Makefile (some in Catalan; I'll soon translate it).